brookiestein/syspowermanager/README.md

 # make install
 ```
 ### Cleaning the work environment
-Finally clean the environment of work:
+Finally clean the work environment:
 ```
 $ make clean
 ```

 ### Run
-For launch the program: execute in a console the next command:
+For launching the program: execute in a console the next command:
 ```
 $ spm
 ```